afshinamighi/Courses/basecamp/week07/inf-bc-w07-python.md

 	- Make two separate lists of show types: TV Show and Movies.
 Print the lists.
 Which one do we have more, tv shows or movies?
 	- There are some directors who lead both movies and tv shows.
 For example, search the name ```David Ayer```.
 He is the director of three movies and one tv show.
 Print the (full) names of directors who lead both tv shows and movies.
 	- Print the name of each director, the number of movies (s)he was the director of, the number of tv shows (s)he was the director of.
 You can construct a list of tuples like ```(director name, number of movies, number of tv shows)``` and print it.
-	- Propose two data analysis of your own and apply on this data set.
+	- Propose two analysis that you would like to apply on this data set and implement your solution.

 ## Assignment: